 - my son, at age 3, who does not like to be poked with needles.

 I wondered, is there anything I can possibly do to prevent my older child from getting diabetes?
 He must be at some genetic risk, with two immediate family members who have type 1.
 I had heard that the incidence of type 1 diabetes was going up-- was it really?
 Why?
 What causes type 1 diabetes?
 And then I discovered PubMed, where I could read zillions of studies on type 1 diabetes.
 I took up a new hobby, reading scientific studies.
 It helped to have a husband with a PhD in biology.
 My background, however, was in the environmental field.
 I have a MS from the University of Michigan's School of Natural Resources and Environment in environmental policy and education.
-I had been reading about the role of environmental contaminants in various other diseases for years.
-I wondered, could contaminants have anything to do with type 1 diabetes?
+I had been reading about the role of environmental chemicals in various other diseases for years.
+I wondered, could chemicals have anything to do with type 1 diabetes?
 So I started reading studies on environmental health, looking for clues.
 This webpage summarizes what I have found, and I intend to keep it up to date with new studies as they become available.

 I began this research while sitting with my dad, a noted economist, when he was dying of cancer.
 He told me he had once heard that his type of cancer might be due to pesticide exposure.
 He said, "If this is because of something in the air, I'll be pissed."
-It's too late for him, but the health effects of environmental contaminants are certainly not limited to their potential role in diabetes.
+It's too late for him, but the health effects of environmental chemicals are certainly not limited to their potential role in diabetes.
 I focused on diabetes due to self-interest, my own interests, and because hardly anyone else was.

 I did not find all the answers to my questions, of course, but I learned a lot.
 I made this webpage to let others know who might be interested.
 Please let me know if you have any ideas, comments, suggestions, or questions: email@example.com.